Participating in Student Leadership opportunities at SSCC helps students develop and cultivate leadership and personal skills.

-The Student Development Transcript is an official record of student service and involvement at SSCC.
+The Student Development Transcript is an official record of student service and involvement at South.
 It is similar to a resume, which lists activities a student has participated in, such as student clubs, student government, conferences, sports, etc. Students can include this document, which is an addition to the academic transcript, when applying for scholarships, university admissions and employment.

 To access and submit the electronic transcript form: